Postgraduate Course: Research Methods in Security, Privacy, and Trust (INFR11188)

 |Additional Information (Assessment)

-Student will be expected to present up to two papers to the class over the course of the semester.
-Presentations will be marked on a combination of technical accuracy, presentation skills, and ability to lead a discussion.
+Student will be expected to review two papers over the course of the semester.
+Reviews will be marked on a combination of technical accuracy, presentation, and critical thinking and argumentation.

 Similar to the 'Informatics Research Review' course (INFR11136) students will conduct a literature review including reading papers and writing a final document which may require several editing rounds informed by their Tutor and peers.